onyx-and-iris/voicemeeter-api-python/README.md

 vm.strip[2].gate.attack = 300.8
 ```

-Strip Gate parameters are defined for PhysicalStrips, potato version only.
+Strip Gate parameters are defined for PhysicalStrips.

+`knob` defined for all versions, all other parameters potato only.

 #### Strip.Denoiser

+The following properties are available.

 -   `knob`: float, from 0.0 to 10.0